 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 162.

 Apparent size of IC 162The following table reports IC 162 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 162 is a visual representation of it.

 The image below is a photograph of IC 162 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 162 - Lenticular Galaxy morphological classification
+IC 162 - Lenticular Galaxy in Aries morphological classification

 Celestial coordinates and finder chart of IC 162